-- Owned by Council in freehold the City of Yarra is the registered proprietor of the land on the Certificate of Title.
-Council manages this land in accordance with its powers under the Local Government Act. - Owned by the Crown and for which the Council is appointed as the Committee of Management in accordance the Crown Land Reserves Act. - Owned by the Crown and for which the Council is the Coordinating Road Authority.
-Councils manage this land in accordance with the Local Government Act and with reference to the Road Management Act. - Land which Vests in Council whilst the Certificate of Title might show a registered proprietor other than Council, the land is deemed to vest in Council as its use is deemed for public purposes. - Council as Lessee Council has number of properties for which it is the Lessee.
+- Owned by Council in freehold the Yarra City Council is the registered proprietor of the land on the Certificate of Title.
+Council manages this land in accordance with its powers under the Local Government Act 1989. - Owned by the Crown and for which the Council is appointed as the Committee of Management in accordance the Crown Land (Reserves) Act 1978. - Owned by the Crown and for which the Council is the Coordinating Road Authority.
+Councils manage this land in accordance with the Local Government Act 1989 and with reference to the Road Management Act 2004. - Land which Vests in Council whilst the Certificate of Title might show a registered proprietor other than Council, the land is deemed to vest in Council as its use is deemed for public purposes. - Council as Lessee Council has number of properties for which it is the Lessee.
 The majority of these properties are leased from statutory authorities or Government.